 In 1918, with the investment of $300 for a foot-operated lathe, Vincent went into the business of making mouthpieces.
 The business grew rapidly and in 1924, the first Bach trumpets were produced.
 Musicians frequently referred to a Bach trumpet as a real ‘Stradivarius’, thus inspiring the name Bach Stradivarius.
 Bach later added trombones to his line around 1928.

 At the age of 71, Vincent sold his company.
 Although he received twelve other offers, including some that were higher, Vincent chose to sell to the Selmer Company.
 In 1964, the tooling and machinery for Bach instruments was moved from Mount Vernon to their current home in Elkhart, Indiana.
 Today, these instruments continue to embody the highest standards of craftsmanship and adhere to Vincent’s original designs and blueprints.

 12 Month Same As Cash Financing!

-Purchase a New Bach 42AF using Finance through First Mutual Finance and receive special 12 Month Same As Cash financing!
+Purchase a New Bach 42AF through Kessler & Sons Music using First Mutual Finance and receive special 12 Month Same As Cash financing!